Leegenux/Leegenux.github.io/source/_posts/ubuntu-nextcloud-configuration.md

 (If not present, you can just create the file and add these lines.)

-Since I am using mysql, there are other configurations necessary under `/etc/php/7.2/apache2/conf.d/mysql.ini`, this configuration activates the connection between mysql and apache, where option `extension`  and `mysql.default_socket` are crucial :
+Since I am using mariadb, which is an fork of mysqldb, there are other configurations necessary under `/etc/php/7.2/apache2/conf.d/mysql.ini`.
+Configuration below activates the connection between mariadb and apache, where option `extension`  and `mysql.default_socket` are crucial :

 ```php
 # configuration for PHP MySQL module